dmksnnk/blog/content/blog/webview/index.md

 ## Recap

-Hopefully, we have learned how to build a simple Webview app using local web server for renderign pages and serving static files.
+In this guide, we've learned how to build a simple Webview application that uses a local web server to render pages and serve static files.

-Now go and explose the endless sea of possibilities you can do with it.
+Now, go and explore the endless possibilities that Webview offers.